Predictors of end stage renal disease in African Americans with lupus nephritis

 Bulletin of the NYU Hospital for Joint Diseases

 Franco, Carlos; Yoo, Wonsuk; Franco, Domingo; and Xu, Zeng, "Predictors of end stage renal disease in African Americans with lupus nephritis" (2010).
-Neurobiology.
+Translational Neuroscience.
 914.